craftcms/redactor/README.md

 #### From the Plugin Store

-Go to the Plugin Store in Craft’s Control Panel and search for “Redactor”.
+Go to the Plugin Store in your project’s Control Panel and search for “Redactor”.
 Then click on the “Install” button in its modal window.

 #### With Composer